copycats-plus/copycats/README.md

 This mod is open to suggestions, so if you have made any modification to the mod, please leave an issue/PR so I can consider adding your use case to the mod.

+## Contributing

+For translations, please visit [our Crowdin page](https://crowdin.com/project/copycats) to contribute.

+For code contributions, please read [the wiki](https://github.com/copycats-plus/copycats/wiki) for more info.

 ## Support